-Loans granted represent loans granted to municipalities.
-Most of the loans granted - BGN 99,948 thousand are used as bridge financing under European programmes and other BGN 62,749 thousand used for lending for purposes of municipalities' own activities.
-The utilized loan under the JESSICA initiative is BGN 3,688 thousand.

-In 2013, BGN 107,553 thousand are used as bridge financing under European programmes and BGN 25,095 thousand is intended for lending funds for municipalities' own activities.
-The utilized loan under the JESSICA initiative is BGN 921 thousand.
+Loans granted represent loans granted to municipalities and loans granted to recipients under the Jessica program.
+As of 31.12.2014 most of the loans granted - BGN 99,948 thousand are used as bridge financing under European programmes and other BGN 62,749 thousand used for lending for purposes of municipalities' own activities.
+As of 31.12.2013 BGN 107,553 thousand are used as bridge financing under European programmes and BGN 25,095 thousand is intended for lending funds for municipalities' own activities.